simpleinjector/Documentation/source/mvcintegration.rst

 ASP.NET MVC Integration Guide
 =============================

 Simple Injector contains `Simple Injector MVC Integration Quick Start NuGet package <https://nuget.org/packages/SimpleInjector.MVC3>`_.
-If you're not using NuGet, you can include the **SimpleInjector.Integration.Web.Mvc.dll** in your MVC application, which is part of the standard CodePlex download.
+If you're not using NuGet, you can include the **SimpleInjector.Integration.Web.Mvc.dll** in your MVC application, which is part of the standard download.

 .. container:: Note